Course Descriptons By Program

 A consideration of the plant communities (and associated populations) which are influenced by both biotic and physical factors.
 The emphasis in this course is on the vegetation of Pennsylvania and the broader region.
 Laboratory work provides the student with the opportunity to become familiar with modern methods of vegetation analysis and community sampling.
 (4 crs.)
 Prerequisites: BIO 125 and BIO 248.

 This course is intended for advanced undergraduate students who wish to develop an independent research project within the biological and environmental sciences.
 Emphasis is placed on the use of various scientific instruments and biological procedures necessary for research investigations.
 Each research project is unique, and the data collected should ultimately be presented and or published.
 Prerequisites: BIO 120 or BIO 125 and BIO 215, one biology elective course, junior or senior standing, and a 3.00 GPA.
 (Variable 1-4 crs.)

 BIO425 - Neurobiology

-An examination of the structure and function of nervous systems, the course is designed to develop a detailed understanding of nervous system structure and function from the molecular level to the level of complex circuits such as learning and memory.
-A central theme is the comparison of the neurological circuits across phyla to identify basic organizational principles.
-Prerequisites: BIO 305 or 306 and BIO 328 or 486.
-Three hours of lecture weekly.
-(3 crs.)
-Variable.
+An examination of the structure and function of the nervous system.
+The course is designed to develop a detailed understanding of the nervous system structure and function from the molecular level to the level of complex circuits such as learning and memory.
+While the primary emphasis is the human nervous system, a central theme is the comparison of the neurological circuits across phyla to identify basic organizational principles.

 BIO433 - Herpetology